 We all need more sleep.
 It sounds like a luxury, but it’s a functional need.

-Regularly getting less than the minimum recommended seven hours each night1 for adults is linked to many health issues.
+Regularly getting less than the minimum recommended seven hours each night for adults is linked to many health issues.
 They include: heart disease, impaired immune function, high blood pressure, type 2 diabetes, stroke, obesity, mood disorders and increased risk of accidents.

 Knowing that sleep is one of the most important things your body needs, create an environment that will encourage the best rest.

-We should all get physical activity every day to stay healthy.3 Taking a walk, a bike ride or a yoga class for 30 minutes five days a week sets you up for good health and will help you sleep better.
+We should all get physical activity every day to stay healthy.
+Taking a walk, a bike ride or a yoga class for 30 minutes five days a week sets you up for good health and will help you sleep better.
 Better yet, do your activity outside, in the daylight.
-Exposure to light, especially in the morning, adjusts your internal body clock.4 Your body will want to sleep when it’’s dark outside.
+Exposure to light, especially in the morning, adjusts your internal body clock.
+Your body will want to sleep when it’’s dark outside.

 The daily decisions you make around what and when you eat, how much you drink and your physical activity can set you up for better sleep.
-And when it comes to bedtime, following a ritual can lead to successful slumber.4
+And when it comes to bedtime, following a ritual can lead to successful slumber.

 Waking up from a restful night of sleep is one of life’s greatest feelings.
 Setting yourself up for successful nights will bring on better days too.